Undergraduate Admissions Policies and Disclosures

 - Other individuals already in the United States under a temporary status, which requires a change of status, must file an I-539 (Application to Extend/Change Nonimmigrant Status) and pay the required fee to the United States Bureau of Customs and Immigration Services prior to admission.

-Prospective international student must provide the institution with a copy of student visa or approved Change of Status Form and I-94 entry/departure form.
+Prospective international students must provide the institution with a copy of student visa or approved Change of Status Form and I-94 entry/departure form.
 No international student shall start classes prior to providing these documents.
 Approval of a change of status may take 60 to 120 days.

 International students may only be enrolled on a full-time residence basis.
 An international student may take no more than one online class per semester.
-Once an international student has enrolled all changes in enrollment status, address, or program of study must be reported to the campus Registrar on an on-going basis and for each academic term.
+Once an international student has enrolled, all changes in enrollment status, address, or program of study must be reported to the campus Registrar on an on-going basis and for each academic term.